January 15 was a big day in music history, especially on with musicians making TV appearances.

 Aside from the previously mentioned television fiasco, January 15th marked several other occasions in the long history of the Rolling Stones:

-In 1966, their album December’s Children was certified gold.
+In 1966, their album December’s Children

 In 1973, The Rolling Stones announced that they would put on a benefit concert for the people of Managua, Nicaragua.
 The area had been devastated by an earthquake on December 23rd.
 Nicaragua is the home of Jagger’s wife, Bianca.